anzilabdulhakkim/course-builder-mini-cms/README.md

 # Course Builder Dashboard (Mini CMS)

 A pixel perfect, production-quality Mini CMS built using React, Context API, Tailwind CSS, and React Router.
-This project was developed as part of a company technical assignment to demonstrate frontend architecture, state management, UI quality, and component-driven development.
+This project was developed as part of a company technical assignment to demonstrate frontend architecture, state management, UI quality and component-driven development.

 ## Features Implemented